nasa/fprime/docs/Tutorials/CrossCompilation/Mac.md

 # Mac OS X

-MacOS like Linux is a unix system and thus may be used directly for most of this class.
+MacOS like Linux is a unix system and thus may be used directly for most of this tutorial.
 However, Mac users must install the following utilities *and ensure they are available on the command line path*.

 1. [Python 3](https://www.python.org/downloads/release/python-3913/)